amanda132/W4111Notes/physical_design.md

 - **Amortize** sequentially read & write big chunks of bytes
 - **Cache** popular blocks
 - **Pre-fetch** what you will need later

+### Using OS File Systems to Manage Disk Space

+Operating systems also manage space on disk.
+Typically, an operating system supports the abstraction of a file as a sequence of bytes.
+The OS manages space on the disk and translates requests such as “Read byte i of file f” into corresponding low-level instructions: “Read block m of track t of cylinder c of disk d.”
+A database disk space manager could be built using OS files.
+For example, the entire database could reside in one or more OS files for which a number of blocks are allocated (by the OS) and initialized.
+The disk space manager is then responsible for managing the space in these OS files.

 ### What is the API between data base system and disk?
 - API is centered around a page, a fixed size block of data.
 This is the unit we pass around.
 We want to amortize the cost of having to move that arm.